Winter, spring, summer, autumn, there’s always heaps to do with the family down at Jervis Bay, just three hours south of Sydney.

 Moona Moona Creek A fantastic spot for families with young children, this estuary is so beautiful and there’s even a bridge to jump off… a new council sign says not to but…. check out info and photos at:

 Murray’s Beach is right down at the end of Jervis Bay on the south side, and just off shore if Montague Island.
 This is one of our favourite beaches for a big day out.
 There’s a lovely little walk through the bush to the beach and then all sorts of areas to explore.
 Read more on the post, just click the title above.

 Both Huskisson and Collingwood beaches are so good for children, easy to get too and with a very shallow slope.
 And the views!

 This is another fab beach for a big day out.
 It’s on the opposite side of the bay to Vincentia and Huskisson, the drive takes 40 minutes or so.
-The horseshoe shaped bay is small and sweet with lovely beach to play on, clear waters and rocks to explore.
+The horseshoe-shaped bay is small and sweet with the lovely beach to play on, clear waters and rocks to explore.
 Then drive over to the delightful village of Currarong for fish and chips.

 Jervis Bay Family-Friendly Cafes